ddamuth19/KAN_Project/README.md

 # Deep Learning in Bioinformatics Using Kolmogorov–Arnold Networks

 A Kolmogorov–Arnold Network (KAN) is a state-of-the-art deep learning model that improves interpretability compared to traditional Multi-Layer Perceptrons (MLPs).
-In this project, our team of three designed and evaluated a custom KAN to detect diabetes in patients using health indicator data.
-The goal was to achieve strong predictive performance while providing transparent explanations of feature importance, a critical aspect for healthcare applications.
+In this project, our team of three built and evaluated a custom KAN to detect diabetes from health indicator data.
+The goal was to deliver both high predictive accuracy and transparent feature explanations, making the model suitable for clinical decision support and healthcare research.

-### Skills:
+### Skills Applied:

-PyTorch, Hyperparameter Tuning, Regularization (Dropout, Early Stopping), Model Interpretability, Comparative Analysis, LLM Integration
+- Deep learning model development in PyTorch

+- Hyperparameter tuning, dropout regularization, early stopping

+- Model interpretability & spline activation visualization

+- Comparative analysis with baseline models (MLP, official KAN)

+- LLM integration for result explanation

 ### Dataset:
 [Diabetes Health Indicators Dataset (Kaggle, 2022)](https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset)

 ### Methodology:

-- Built, trained, and optimized a custom KAN from scratch in PyTorch.
+- Built, trained, and optimized a custom KAN from scratch in PyTorch

-- Implemented baseline models: a standard MLP and the official KAN reference implementation.
+- Implemented baseline models: standard MLP and official KAN reference implementation

-- Conducted comparative performance evaluation across all models.
+- Conducted comparative performance evaluations across all models

-- Visualized spline activations in conjunction with an LLM to explain feature contributions to predictions.
+- Enhanced interpretability with spline activation visualizations and LLM-based explanations

 ### Tools & Technologies: